Aditya8102/Grow_Simplee_backend/readme.md

 ```

 **Generating optimized Route**:
-1. Place the input files in the input_files folder.
+1. Place the input files in the *input_files* folder.
-2. Add apikey in the scripts/route.py file from gcp with goole maps enabled in the main function.
+2. Add apikey in the scripts/route.py file from gcp in the main function.
 ```
     APIKEY="INSERT API KEY HERE"
 ```